LaravelDaily/course-react-parking/docs/Lesson 19 - Parking history page.md

 <Route path={ route('parkings.history') } element={<ParkingHistory />} />
 ```

-Whole file has the following content.
+The whole file has the following content.

 ```jsx
 import React from 'react'